 About The Publishing Project

-Over the past 3 to 5 years my interest has turned into ebooks and digital publishing.
+Over the past few years my interest has turned into ebooks and digital publishing.
 I first became interested in ebooks as part of my research into Docbook-based digital content creation toolset.

 Docbook has always been my favorite authoring tool and it still one of my preferred tools for documentation but the more I dived into ePub publishing the more I realized that while Docbook can create multiple formats from the same source XML document, the ePub and HTML functionality is geared for technical documentation and, limited, non-technical publishing; which requires a new set of source documents with different interpretations of the XML tags I was already familiar with.